Learning Abroad Center

 Receive credit for: BIOL 4596

-Prerequisites: Certified scuba diver or class and pool completed with Open Water referral to get certified in Roatan
+Prerequisites: Certified scuba diver or class and pool work completed with Open Water referral to get certified in Roatan

 BIOL 4596 is approved for: